Speak to a qualified cancer nurse

 Based on the test results, your doctor will tell you the stage of the cancer.
 Staging is a way to describe the size of the cancer and whether it has spread from the vagina to other parts of the body.

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease as it varies from woman to woman.
-Instead your doctor can give you an idea of possible outcomes, and common issues that affect women with vaginal cancer.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
+Instead, your doctor can give you an idea about the general prognosis for people with the same type and stage of vaginal cancer.

-Some women with vaginal cancer may want to know the statistics for women in similar situations, while others may not find the numbers helpful.
+Some people with vaginal cancer may want to know the statistics for people in similar situations, while others may not find the numbers helpful.
 Do what feels right for you.

 In most cases, the earlier vaginal cancer is diagnosed, the better the chances of successful treatment.
 Test results, the type of vaginal cancer you have, the rate and depth of tumour growth, how well you respond to treatment and other factors (such as age, fitness and medical history) are all important in assessing your prognosis.